-Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda Summary of comments receiv Summary of comme nts not accepted URL (If applicable) 5 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Charleston Gazette on 3/24/2019. ed No comments were received. and reasons N/A. 6 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Dominion Post on 3/24/2019.
+Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments receiv ed Summary of comme nts not accepted and reasons URL (If applicable) expediting the awards process.
+5 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Charleston Gazette on 3/24/2019.
 No comments were received.
-N/A. 7 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Herald-Dispatch on 3/24/2019/ No comments were received.
+N/A. 6 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Dominion Post on 3/24/2019.
+No comments were received.
 N/A.

-Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments receiv Summary of comme nts not accepted and reasons URL (If applicable) 8 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Register-Herald on 3/24/2019.
+Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments receiv ed Summary of comme nts not accepted and reasons URL (If applicable) 7 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Herald-Dispatch on 3/24/2019/ No comments were received.
+N/A. 8 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Register-Herald on 3/24/2019.
 No comments were received.
 N/A. 9 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in The Journal on 3/24/2019.
-No comments were received.
-N/A. 10 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Wheeling News Register on 3/24/2019.
 No comments were received.
 N/A.